RisSonthalia/TICTAETOE/README.md

 ## How to Play

 1. Open the game in your web browser.
+2. Choose an option:
+   - "Start AI" to let the AI make the first move
+   - "Start You" to make the first move yourself
-2. Choose your symbol (X or O).
+3. Select your symbol (X or O).
-3. Click on an empty cell to make your move.
-4. The AI will automatically respond with its move.
+4. If you chose "Start You", click on an empty cell to make your move.
+If you chose "Start AI", wait for the AI to make its move.
+5. Take turns with the AI, clicking on empty cells to place your symbol.
-5. Continue playing until there's a winner or the game ends in a draw.
+6. The game continues until one player wins by getting three of their symbols in a row (horizontally, vertically, or diagonally), or until the board is full, resulting in a draw.
-6. Restart the game to play again!
+7. Once the game ends, you can restart to play again!

 ## Installation